briatte/selection-bv/README.md

 - corrected a typo that created very slightly incorrect results (_bureau_ 901)
 - visualization of the final results

-The code has a few less package dependencies (although it does import the entire [tidyverse][tidyverse], so there's that), and works without having to install some retired packages that were required by [`spReapportion`][spReapportion].
-It also downloads slightly less Insee data.
+The code has a few less package dependencies (although it does import the entire [`tidyverse`][tidyverse], so there's that), and works without having to install some retired packages that were required by [`spReapportion`][spReapportion].
+It also downloads slightly less data from Insee.

 [spReapportion]: https://github.com/joelgombin/spReapportion
 [sfReapportion]: https://github.com/briatte/sfReapportion